Racism in the Dominican Republic: Periods of Occupation

+The United States occupation of the Dominican Republic began in 1916 and lasted until 1924.
+U.S. racial ideologies shaped the Dominican Republic by promoting an “epidemic of negrophobia", institutionalizing racism, and encouraging the Dominican Republic to code itself as white.
+During the U.S. occupation racist ideologies became state practice.
+U.S. officials associated blackness with criminality and disease, and public health laws were applied unevenly.
+A 1919 sanitary law criminalized prostitution, which disproportionately targeted Black women who, already denied work due to their skin color, had resorted to prostitution.
+Similarly, Black women found living with U.S. servicemen were deported.

+The state institutions created under U.S. occupation, namely the military and police, relied heavily on racist recruitment.
+In 1921, U.S. officials instructed the constabulary to “lighten” the police force.
+White, Dominican elites, protested an integrated police force, citing fears of armed Blacks.
+The anti-blackness of the U.S. occupation was actively documented.
+In 1921, John Sydney de Bourg, of the Universal Negro Improvement Association (UNIA), wrote that there was “an epidemic of negrophobia raging amongst the U.S. military authorities.”

+The racial hierarchies built by the U.S. persisted beyond occupation.
+The military government served as a blueprint for Rafael Trujillo’s authoritarian regime.
+Under Trujillo, Dominican elites seized onto the whitening ideology of the U.S. and leveraged anti-blackness to consolidate the state.

 Socioeconomic status and racial hierarchy

 The Dominican Republic, like most countries in Latin America that were colonized by Europeans, shows a strong correlation between race and wealth.
 The upper and upper-middle classes of the Dominican Republic are overwhelmingly of European origin.
 The middle class is the class with the broadest colour spectrum and is composed mostly of mixed race individuals of varying skintones, while the lower working-class is darker.
 The underclass is predominantly black, with many being of Haitian background.

 People of predominant European ancestry in Dominican Republic have an economic and social privilege, and have strong representation in politics, business and the media, while those of African ancestry are in the lowest strata of society.
 Thus in the country whiteness is often associated with wealth, intelligence, beauty, and cleanliness, while blackness is associated with poverty, lower education, and unattractive features.